bradeneast/bradeneast.com/src/blog/What I learned making my website compatible with Internet Explorer 5.md

 <meta name="media" content="/_assets/media/vintage-cassette.jpg">
 <meta name="created" content="March 27 2020">

-There's a special moment that happens when you're debugging code.
-It's when you realize that 6 hours has gone by since you started, and you're not sure if you remembered to breathe for most of that.
-Thanks IE.

 When I opened my website with Internet Explorer 5, it was *just good enough* that I thought "Hey, I can work with this."
 I think it might be helpful for somebody if I wrote about what I found.
 Here are some of the weird and surprising things I learned making my website work in Internet Explorer 5.